Stats derived from ESPNcricinfo statsguru.

 Kapp has the best career ER (10+ overs) in the WBBL (4.66 rpo), and the 4th best in the KSL (5.40), but internationally has been going at 7.07 rpo since the 2016 World T20.
 Worryingly for South Africa, that makes her one of their better performers in that period.
 The numbers for Shabnim Ismail (8.16), Sune Luus (8.16), Zintle Mali (8.28) and Masabata Klaas (8.64) make for grim reading.

-One bright spot has been bustling medium pacer Tumi Sekhukune (5.14).
-Injury and bans led to South Africa changing their World T20 selection and bringing in disciplined left-arm medium bowler, Moseline Daniels (5.75), who could probably count herself unlucky not to have been selected in the first place.
+One bright spot has been bustling medium pacer Tumi Sekhukune (5.14 rpo), who debuted in September vs West Indies.
+Injury and bans have forced South Africa to change their World T20 selection, bringing in disciplined left-arm medium bowler, Moseline Daniels (5.75), who could probably count herself unlucky not to have been selected in the first place.

 A lot of pressure will be on the South African batting line-up to ameliorate deficiencies in their bowling.
 In August, Lizelle Lee took Surrey Stars to their first KSL title with 104 (58) against Loughborough Lightning.
 This was the first century in a women’s T20 final.
 Lee also holds the record for highest score in any women’s T20 match (169* off 84 balls for North West vs Mpumalanga in 2013), but only has a relatively modest HS of 69* in T20Is.